geraldnguyen/geraldnguyen.github.com/content/posts/2012/06/2012-06-27-how-your-consumption-benefit-society.md

 ---
 title: "HOW YOUR CONSUMPTION BENEFIT SOCIETY?"
 date: 2012-06-27T09:19:42+01:00
-lead: "Is $2000 = $3000 ?
+subtitle: "Is $2000 = $3000 ?
 Mathematically no. Economically yes (or at least it seems to)"
 draft: false
 weight: 50
 tags: [miscellaneous, old blog]